ChristophePatterson/wing_damselfly/README.md

 # A command line program to analyze damselfly wing spots

 This application is part of my graduation thesis, developed using Python, [detectron2](https://github.com/facebookresearch/detectron2) deep learning framework and OpenCV to identify and crop damselfly wings, and to Identify and calculate the area of plaques on the target, and finally export the required data table.
-At the same time, this application is preset with two types of damselfly wing recognition models, based on standard photos and perching in Drury, JP's paper [ecog-04469](https://www.ecography.org/appendix/ecog-04469) photos from training.
+At the same time, this application is preset with two types of damselfly wing recognition models, based on standard and perching photos in Drury, JP's paper [ecog-04469](https://www.ecography.org/appendix/ecog-04469) photos from training.

 The application can be used through the command line and does not have a corresponding graphical interface, but it can be customized by modifying `config.py`.
 For details, please see the [Usage](##Usage) chapter.
-If you want to know how the application processes images, please see the [Process Detail](##Process Detail) chapter.

 ## Installation

 This application has been verified to function under the following conditions:
-- OS: Debian 10.10 x64
+- OS: Linux Debian 10.10 x64
 - Python: Python 3.9
 - GPU: P4000, and other CUDA enabled GPUs